uber/kraken/README.md

 [![Github Release](https://img.shields.io/github/release/uber/kraken.svg)](https://github.com/uber/kraken/releases)

 Kraken is a P2P-powered docker registry which focuses on scalability and availability.
-It is designed for docker image management, replication and distribribution in a hybrid cloud environment.
+It is designed for docker image management, replication and distribution in a hybrid cloud environment.
 With pluggable backend support, Kraken can also be plugged into existing docker registry setups simply as the distribution layer.